The international consequences of a glacier-free Switzerland

 “The last few years have been extreme,” says Matthias Huss, director of the Swiss Glacier Monitoring Network (GLAMOSExternal link), during a conference organised at the scientific research station on Jungfraujoch on World Glacier Day (March 21).
 Since the 1970s, the average temperature in the Swiss Alps has increased by 3°C, twice the world average.

-It is still too early to know how the Aletsch and the other Alpine glaciers evolved during the winter.
-Official measurements by GLAMOS begun at end of March.
+It is still too early to know how the Aletsch and the other Alpine glaciers evolved during the winter (official measurements by GLAMOS begun at end of March).
 However, early observations suggest that the amount of snow on the glaciers is quite a bit below the average, particularly in the eastern regions of the country.

 The continued melting of glaciers caused by global warming will have many wide-ranging consequences, Huss warns.
 The Alpine landscape will change significantly, and new lakes will form.
 Landslides and floods will become more frequent.
 In hot, dry periods, water shortages will become more pronounced.
 He says the retreat of Swiss glaciers will be felt beyond the country’s borders, all the way to the ocean.